zertidana/thisbetterwork/README.md

 ## Features
 - **User Authentication**: Custom User model based on Django's AbstractUser.
 Includes functionalities for account creation, login, and logout using Django's authentication framework.
-- **Profile Management**: Users can update their profile image, email, and date of birth on a dedicated profile page.
+- **Profile Management :busts_in_silhouette:** : Users can update their profile image, email, and date of birth on a dedicated profile page.
 Profile updates are handled via Ajax using Vue and the fetch API.
 - **News Browsing**: The app allows users to browse news articles categorized into various sections like Sport, World, Finance, etc.
 - **Personalized News Feed**: Users can select their favorite news categories in their profile, and the app will tailor the news feed to show articles from these categories.
 - **Interactive Comments**: Users can post, reply, edit, and delete comments on articles.
 Comment management is also facilitated through Ajax.